AlienWolfX/UZ801-USB_MODEM/README.md

 ## Introduction

-A couple of months ago, I purchased this 4G LTE USB Dongle from Shopee for around 300+ PHP.
+A couple of months ago, I purchased this 4G LTE USB dongle from Shopee for around 300+ PHP.
 Out of curiosity, I searched the internet to see if there was a way to modify the horrible web UI of the device.
-Here are some images of the device along with the board and it's chips.
+Here are some images of the device along with the board and its chips.

 | ![front](https://i.ibb.co/55fNj7D/front.jpg "front")    | ![back](https://i.ibb.co/2s72SLL/back.jpg "back")       |
 |---------------------------------------------------------|---------------------------------------------------------|